Here are some frequently asked questions regarding Opencast. This will help you determine if it’s the right solution for your organization.

 Will students and professors like it?

 Educators love Opencast because once it’s set up, they don’t have to worry about much.
 Lectures are automatically queued to record, so there is little day-to-day management.
 Students benefit from the easy access to videos on CMS, iTunes, YouTube or RSS subscriptions.
 Advanced search features also help end-users find the content they are looking for quickly and easily.
+Access to various features can be controlled at a fine grain as well.
+For example, faculty who wish to start and stop their own recordings can do so, and can be given the ability to edit the recordings prior to release.

 Why is open source the best option?